 The Old Prison was actively used from the 1550s until 1962.
-Initially, it was the place where the more rowdier knights would be taken to cool down!
+Initially, it was the place where the rowdier knights would be taken to cool down!
 The jail’s 5×10 foot cells gave an isolated vibe, which was said to trigger the knights’ artistic side – you can see from the graffiti etched into the limestone walls, including crosses, medallions, handprints, names and dates.

 Check out the views from the Dwerja Watchtower

 For me, one of the most romantic things to do is to climb up to the roof of the Dwerja Watchtower for the views.
-It’s so beautiful up here – I always bring a date or my friends here when they visit.
+It's so beautiful up here – I always bring a date or my friends here when they visit.
 It's also a handy place to cruise

 The Watchtower was built in 1652 as part of the Lascaris towers.
 It is one of the four surviving coastal watchtowers in Gozo and is still in excellent condition.
 The other towers include Xlendi Tower, Mġarr ix-Xini Tower, and Isopu Tower.

-Another thing I love to do at the Dwerja Watchtower is to watch the locals’ skills and craftsmanship who come here to demonstrate their different methods of building.
-At the basement of the tower, you can also watch a short film about the underwater life.
+Another thing I love to do at the Dwerja Watchtower is to watch the locals' skills and craftsmanship who come here to demonstrate their different methods of building.
+At the basement of the tower, you can also watch a short film about underwater life.

 The catacombs of St Paul and St Agatha form a major part of my country's Christian heritage.
 They are fascinating historical sites featuring a complex system of burial grounds located in the small town of Rabat.
 These catacombs are home to graves containing over 1,000 bodies in a huge space of land of around 2,200 square metres.

-I particularly like the tombs because of the pretty medieval frescoes and other archeological discoveries.
+I particularly like the tombs because of the pretty medieval frescoes and other archaeological discoveries.
 There is also a small museum with ancient coins, which currency collecting geeks will no doubt be interested in.